© All Rights Reserved Kim khamdi

 You can change money from major currencies at most banks, Post Office and some travel agents throughout the country.

 ATMs are located in all town centres and transport hubs and quite often petrol stations.
 The vast majority do not levy a fee but a few do.
 The ATM screen makes it clear that a fee will be charged before you start the withdrawal process.

-Traditional English staples include:
+'Traditional' English staples include:

 There is plenty of accommodation to be found in England, ranging from hostels to luxurious hotels in the city centre of London.
 Like the rest of the UK, England has a lot of Bed and Breakfasts and some websites where you can find a lot of them include bedandbreakfasts-uk.co.uk and bedandbreakfastnationwide.com.